Revised on Jun, 16, 2020

 Adobe Acrobat reader plug-in is in no longer available in Firefox.
 Plug-in support has been dropped other than Flash.
 You can still view PDF files in Firefox using built-in viewer, however it does not support form filling.

 Chrome and Acrobat reader plug-in are no longer compatible.
 Acrobat Reader plug-in for Google Chrome is based on the Netscape Plug-In API (NPAPI) technology.
 As of September 2015, NPAPI support in the Google Chrome web browser is removed entirely.
 For more information, see Change in support for Acrobat and Reader plug-ins in modern web browsers.
-You can still view PDF files in Chrome using built-in viewer, however it does not support form filling.
+You can still view PDF files in Chrome and Microsoft Edge based on Chromium using built-in viewer, however it does not support form filling.

 PDF in Microsoft Edge browser